syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 'Initialize HTML to PDF converter

-Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter(HtmlRenderingEngine.Blink)
+Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter()

 Dim settings As BlinkConverterSettings = New BlinkConverterSettings